Anger as French protesters compare vaccines to Nazi horrors

 The International League against Racism and Anti-Semitism said the protesters were “mocking victims of the Holocaust” and minimizing crimes against humanity committed during World War II.

+Some commentators said political forces that are jockeying ahead of next year’s French presidential election manipulated the protesters.

-Saturday’s protests involved a mix of people angry at the government for various reasons, and notably supporters of the far right.
+Saturday’s protests drew a mix of people angry at the government for various reasons, and notably, supporters of the far right.
 Prominent French far-right figures have been convicted in the past of antisemitism, racism and denying the Holocaust.

 “I will never get vaccinated,” Auquier said.
 “People need to wake up,” he said, questioning the safety of COVID-19 vaccines.